abhinaba-ghosh/cucumber-quick/README.md

 - Make sure the WebDriverIO-cucumber setup uses wdio-test-runner, that means, it should have cucumberOpts enabled.
 Remember, the cucumber-boilerplate provided by WebDriverIO uses yadda as cucumber framework.
 In that case, this extension will not work.
 But once you switch to wdio-test-runner, this extension will work like magic!

+- Find a video [here](https://github.com/abhinaba-ghosh/cucumber-quick/files/4728370/cucumber-quick.webm.zip) to get more about WDIO configuration

 ```ts
 // .vscode > settings.json